 |Transmitting Power||100 mW||250 mW||100 mW||100 mW||250 mW||100 mW||50 mW||50 mW|

 Purchase of this product is not recommended for new networks to be deployed in the European Union (EU) that may require future expansion.
 This and other RF-compatible products will not be available for sale in Europe after 01 Jan 2015 due to changes in EU legislation.

-The RF416 reduces susceptibility to RF interference from other spread spectrum devices by providing user-selectable frequency hopping patterns.
-Spread spectrum radios spread the normally narrowband information signal over a relatively wide band of frequencies.
-This process allows communications to be more immune to noise and interference from RF sources such as pagers and cellular phones.
+Spread-spectrum radios spread the normally narrowband information signal over a relatively wide band of frequencies.
+This allows the communications to be highly immune to noise and interference from RF sources such as pagers, cellular phones, and multipath.
+The RF416 reduces susceptibility to RF interference from other spread-spectrum devices by providing user-selectable frequency-hopping patterns.

 |Frequency||2.450 to 2.482 GHz|

 |RS-232 Baud Rate||38.4k, 19.2k, 9600, 4800, or 1200 bps|